Ribeyes with Mushrooms

 - 1 cup sliced fresh mushrooms

-- In a small bowl, combine the first six ingredients.
-Place the steaks in a large resealable plastic bag; add half of the marinade.
-Seal bag and turn to coat; refrigerate for 1-2 hours.
+- In a small bowl, combine the first 6 ingredients.
+Place the steaks in a shallow dish; add half of the marinade and turn to coat.
+Cover and refrigerate for 1-2 hours.
 Cover and refrigerate remaining marinade.

 - Drain and discard marinade from steaks.
-Broil steaks 4-6 in. from the heat for 5-6 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
+Broil steaks 4-6 in. from the heat for 5-6 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°).

 - Meanwhile, place remaining marinade and the mushrooms in a small saucepan.
 Cook, stirring occasionally, over medium heat until mushrooms are tender.
 Serve with steaks.